Ask Slashdot: What Are Some Books You Wish You Had Read Earlier?

 My Diary.

+Eh, I just finished your copy of it.
+It wasn't that interesting.

+Did you read the part where I died.
+Didn't seem realistic to me.

-Seven Habits of Highly Effective People (Score:3)
+Seven Habits of Highly Effective People (Score:5, Insightful)

 Seven Habits of Highly Effective People by Stephen R. Covey